oci-landing-zones/terraform-oci-core-landingzone/README.md

 4. Ability to deploy a network firewall appliance in the Hub VCN (a.k.a.
 DMZ VCN).
 4. Ability to route traffic between select spoke VCNs, or in a full mesh model.

 ## <a name="arch">Architecture</a>

 ### <a name="arch-iam">IAM</a>

-The Landing Zone creates specific compartments in the tenancy root compartment or under an enclosing compartment:
+The OCI Core Landing Zone creates specific compartments in the tenancy root compartment or under an enclosing compartment:
  - Network compartment: for all networking resources.
  - Security compartment: for all logging, key management, scanning, and notifications resources.
  - Application Development compartment: for application development related services, including Compute, Storage, Functions, Streams, Kubernetes, API Gateway, etc.